1991–92 European Cup second round

 The 1991–92 European Cup second round was the second stage of the 1991–92 European Cup competition, and featured the 16 teams that advanced from the first round.
 It began on 23 October with the first legs and ended on 6 November 1991 with the second legs.
 The eight winners advanced to the group stage.

 Times are CET (UTC+1), as listed by UEFA.

+Teams

+The 16 winners of the first round advanced to the second round.